whirvis/ketill/README.md

 - My friend [Surhou](https://t.co/gt2mqvXKaA), for creating the project logo (which is still in progress, the one above is a placeholder).
 - My Uncle, for introducing me to [Mockito](https://site.mockito.org/) when I was seeking advice for writing unit tests.
-- My colleagues at the University of Central Arkansas, for cheering me on through the two semesters that I wrote this, even though no one has any clue what is going on.
+- My colleagues at the University of Central Arkansas, for cheering me on through the two semesters that I wrote this.

 #